Turnaround Salvages Value for Owners

 - Cleaned up years of sloppy accounting, inventory valuation, and financial reporting.

 - Initiated sale process marketing the Company to over 100 strategic and financial buyers.

 - Financial results improved from $200K monthly loss to $300K monthly profit.
 Borrowing availability increased by $3 million through reduced inventory and accounts receivable levels.

-- Successful marketing resulted in 5 LOIs for purchase of the Company.
+- Successful marketing resulted in 5 LOIs for the purchase of the Company.

-- Auction process successfully generated a final buyer which fully paid all debt and liabilities and a $15 million value increase from prior purchase offer.
+- Auction process successfully generated a final buyer who fully paid all debt and liabilities and a $15 million value increase from the prior purchase offer.